storyblok/pluginsblok/packages/field-plugin/CONTRIBUTING.md

 ## Monorepo

 This repository is a monorepo that includes multiple packages.
-We use Yarn Workspace to manage its structure.
+We use pnpm workspaces to manage its structure.

 - Library (`packages/field-plugin`): This is the core library.
 It exports the `createFieldPlugin()` function, which sends and receives events between Storyblok's Visual Editor and your Field Plugin.
 - Demo (`packages/demo`): This is a demo Field Plugin that covers the basic functionalities of the Field Plugin SDK.